bredele/con/README.md

   > JSON in your console

- Con is a french bad word but it's also a shell command line to manipulate JSON directly from your console.
+ Con is a french bad word but it's also a cli to manipulate JSON directly from your console.

 ## Installation